pytmg/cli/beta/Documentation.md

 # CLI-V2-beta Documentation

-CLI-V2-beta is a version of CLI that is not fully completed yet, but here is the current Documentation for it as of 1 January, and yes, that means it's very likely to change in future.
+CLI-V2-beta is a version of CLI that is not fully completed yet, but here is the current Documentation for it as of 3/Jan/25, and yes, that means it's very likely to change in future.

 ## Table of Contents
 - [CLI-V2-beta Documentation](#cli-v2-beta-documentation)